-We are grateful to members of the School of Medicine Class of 2012 for their gift of white coats for the Class of 2016.
+We are grateful to members of the School of Medicine Class of 2013 for their gift of white coats for the incoming Class of 2017.

 Check back here the day of the event to access the link to a live webcast.
 Click here to purchase the DVD.
 Click here to purchase photographs of the White Coat Ceremony.